 Under the new No-Fault law, the amount of No-Fault PIP medical benefits that a car accident victim is entitled to will be limited by whatever coverage level was selected in the policy under which he or she is claiming No-Fault benefits.
 (MCL 500.3107c(5))

 The coverage levels that will become available for all drivers in policies issued or renewed after July 1, 2020, include: (1) $50,000 for drivers on Medicaid; (2) $250,000; (3) $500,000; and (4) unlimited.
 (MCL 500.3107c(1)(a)) Additionally, drivers on Medicare can opt-out of No-Fault PIP medical benefits coverage completely.
 (MCL 500.3107d(1))

 What if my insurance company won’t pay my medical bills after a car accident?

-Generally, medical bills are deemed to be “overdue” if the auto insurance company hasn’t paid them “within 30 days after” receiving “reasonable proof of the fact and of the amount of loss sustained.”
-(MCL 500.3142(2)) However, if a car accident victim doesn’t submit his or her medical bills to the insurance company “within 90 days after” treatment or care was “provided,” then your insurance company has 90 days to pay “before the [bills] are overdue.”
+Generally, they are deemed to be “overdue” if the auto insurance company hasn’t paid them “within 30 days after” receiving “reasonable proof of the fact and of the amount of loss sustained.”
+(MCL 500.3142(2)) However, if a car accident victim doesn’t submit his or her medical statements to the insurance company “within 90 days after” treatment or care was “provided,” then your insurance company has 90 days to pay “before the [bills] are overdue.”
 (MCL 500.3142(3))

-Significantly, you will only be able to sue if the dollar amount of your medical bills is less than the No-Fault PIP medical benefits coverage level in the policy under which you have made a claim.
-That’s because the insurance company is only liable for medical bills up to the coverage level in the policy.
+Significantly, you will only be able to sue if the dollar amount of your bills are less than the No-Fault PIP medical benefits coverage level in the policy under which you have made a claim.
+That’s because the insurance company is only liable for the bills up to the coverage level in the policy.